Yinfire1019/pde-console-6-99-bottles/README.md

-# Processing Assignment 6: 99 Bottles of Beer
+# Processing Assignment 6: 99 Bottles of Beverage

 In this assignment, you will print the lyrics to 99 Bottles of Pop/Beer On The Wall.
 You will use a for loop to print the numbers in each verse.
 See file included in the respository for the complete lyrics.